-Additionally, you should try to keep your content evergreen and relevant for following years.
-For example: ‘how to keep fit’ or ‘how to eat healthy’ are topics that are often searched for and are trending most of the time.
+Additionally, you should try to keep your content evergreen and relevant for the following years.
+For example: ‘how to keep fit’ or ‘how to eat healthily’ are topics that are often searched for and are trending most of the time.

 Photo credit: Astarina/shutterstock.com

 Creating content for a website requires you to be inventive and unique.
 You can achieve this by:

 Photo credit: Lamai Prasitsuwan/shutterstock.com

 You may be thinking, “great, now that I have followed this checklist, I know how to write quality content for my website.”
 However, the reality is that you cannot successfully write content for a website if it isn’t proofread, edited and checked for mistakes, multiple times.
 It can be tedious doing this, but it’s worth it if it means that you will be providing the web with immaculate, high-quality content.
 It is recommended to use websites such as Grammarly to check through your work and make sure you haven’t missed something (spelling mistakes, wrong use of grammar, punctuation errors etc.) when checking through your content yourself.
 Alternatively, you can ask somebody to check it through for you and give you feedback on how to improve your post.